Guess what? We’re back. Or at least I think we are.

 What was she thinking when she came in this morning to find the knives gone?
 Did she notice they were not in their usual spot on the marble kitchen counter next to the coffee maker?
 She probably came across them as she dusted the top shelf, where he stashed them last night, to keep me from carving my wrists, a clean cut down my arm, a thin cut across the chicken’s neck and grandma held the squawking thing over a plate of rice and bled it dry.
 When I couldn’t find the knives I turned to wine, bottle half empty and forgotten in the crisper, it tasted like vinegar.
 I emptied the wine in the sink and then elation!
 I smashed the glass against steel, cradled a shard in my palm, and foetus-form fell to sleep.

-It was a butterfly that drew Aisha’s gaze to the bus stop across the street, where her husband was leaning against a lamp post with his back to her, facing a woman who was standing too close.
+It was a butterfly that drew Aisha’s gaze to the bus stop across the street, where her husband was leaning against a post with his back to her, facing a woman who was standing too close.

 She first saw the butterfly on a mannequin that wore a flowered dress.
 Later it was perched on a windowsill, staring outside.
 Aisha crept towards it, sat on her haunches, and watched its wings quiver in the air-conditioning.
 Then she found herself looking out the window too.